PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compileMacOSen.md

 		2. Enter `sudo "/Applications/CMake.app/Contents/bin/cmake-gui" –install` in the console

 	- b.
-If you do not want to use the system default blas and want to use your own installed OPENBLAS please see [FAQ](../FAQ.html/#OPENBLAS)
+If you do not want to use the system default blas and want to use your own installed OPENBLAS please read [FAQ](../FAQ.html/#OPENBLAS)

-6. Put the PaddlePaddle source clone in the Paddle folder in the current directory and go to the Padde directory:
+6. Put the PaddlePaddle source cloned in the Paddle folder in the current directory and go to the Paddle directory:

 	- `git clone https://github.com/PaddlePaddle/Paddle.git`

 	- `cd Paddle`

-7. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version is supported from the 1.2.0 branch)
+7. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch)

-	`git checkout release/1.0.0`
+	`git checkout release/1.2`

 8. And please create and enter a directory called build: